Common assault charge after hitting flatmate’s girlfriend

 After a Local Court hearing the Magistrate determined that SAF had indeed acted in self defence against the flatmate.
-Further SAF was found not guilty of assaulting the girlfriend as she had intervened and been accidentally assaulted.
+Further, SAF got a verdict of not guilty of assaulting the girlfriend as she had intervened and suffered an accidental assault.
 It was not an intentional or reckless act on SAF’s behalf.

-The charge was dismissed.
-A cost application was successful and SAF’s legal fees were recovered from the police on the basis that the police investigation had not been adequate and the prosecution had been instituted unreasonably.
+Consequently, the Magistrate dismissed the charge.
+Additionally, a cost application was successful and SAF recovered his legal fees from the police.
+This was on the basis that the police investigation had not been adequate and that they had instituted the prosecution unreasonably.